melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

         * You can change the order of the tracks by dragging these grey bars up and down.
     * Turn tracks on and off:
         * You can hide tracks by right clicking on the grey bar or by turning them off in the Blue bar collections.
-        * You have to click on a 'refresh' button to the changes to be reflected in the the genome view window.
+        * You have to click on a 'refresh' button for changes to be reflected in the genome view window.
-    * View the **configuration page** specific to a track.
+    * View the **configuration page** for one of the tracks.
 The configuration page gives you a lot of information about the data track and its colouring.
 You can open the configuration page for a track by:
         * clicking on the grey bar for the track or,
         * clicking on the track title in the Blue bar collection.
-More information and options is usually available by selecting the configuration page for a track via the track title in the Blue Bar collections.
+More information and options are usually available by selecting the configuration page for a track via the track title in the Blue Bar collections.
-    * Select white 'resize' button to fit the genome view window to your screen
+    * Select 'resize' button under the genome view to fit the genome view window to your screen

 5. **Customise your view by using the 'Configure' tool to change the font size to 12.** Use either method below to open the Configure tool.
     * <ss>Toolbar</ss> <ss>View</ss> <ss>Configure browser</ss> <ss>text size 12</ss> <ss>submit</ss>
-    * or start by clicking on white <ss>configure</ss> button below the genome view window.
+    * or start by clicking on the <ss>configure</ss> button below the genome view window.

 6. **Practice navigating around the genome view.**
-    * move left and right both the navigation buttons and your mouse
+    * move left and right- using both the navigation buttons and your mouse
-    * zoom in and out using navigation buttons
+    * zoom in and out- using navigation buttons
-    * zoom in to a region of interest using **'Drag-and-select'**:
+    * zoom in to a region of interest- using **'Drag-and-select'**:
         * using your mouse select a region of interest by clicking the ruler (position track) at the very top of the genome view window.
     * This is also how to access the **'highlight tool'** which you will use in a later exercise to highlight a region of interest.
         * Click on the down arrow next to the highlight colour to select a different colour.